revolutionsundays/wikipolitics/meta/overview.md

 ## Not for

-* Decision making -- the actual decison making within any society is up to them.
+* Decision making -- the actual decision making within any society is up to them.
 Wikipolitics is just a reference for information and only one process for developing that reference.